cran/Rnumerai/README.md

 Optional: If we choose not to setup the credentials here the terminal will interactively prompt us to type the values when we make an API call.

-### 4. Download data set for the current tournament and split it into training data and tournament data
+### 4. Download data set for the current round and split it into training data and tournament data

 -    `data <- download_data(data_dir)`
 -    `data_train <- data$data_train`